Getting The Help You Need After A Loved One Dies In A Job-Related Injury Or Illness

 - Other individuals claiming dependency on the worker such as a mother, father or girlfriend

-It is also important to work with a lawyer who has handled high-value injury litigation in state and federal courts, since third-party lawsuits against an at-fault party other than the employer are sometimes justified.
+It is also important to work with a lawyer who has handled high-value injury litigation in state and federal courts since third-party lawsuits against an at-fault party other than the employer are sometimes justified.
 We have those qualifications as well.
 For instance, if the worker died on a job site because of the negligence of another employers’ workers, the deceased worker’s heirs may be able to recover damages for wrongful death and survival through a third-party lawsuit.
+We understand that serious burns and spine injuries can also result in the death of a loved one.
+Construction site injuries can also cause significant medical costs and result in death.

-To speak directly with a lawyer who will prioritize your case and protect your rights, please contact Smith & Griffith, LLP.
+To speak directly with a lawyer who will prioritize your case and protect your rights, call our team at 864-261-1912.
+You can reach us via our online form as well.
 You will pay no attorney fees unless you recover compensation.
+We serve clients throughout the entire Anderson, South Carolina, area.